emascot/emascot.github.io/_posts/2016-10-9-introduction-to-bash.markdown

 $ vi hello
 ```

-Let's make a simple script
+Let's make a simple script.
-type `i` to go into input mode and input
+Type `i` to go into input mode and input.

 ```bash
 echo "Hello World"